globalvoice/bustrax-retell-alert/README.md

-# Bustrax Retell Alert System
+# Bustrax-Retell Alert System

-- Calls Bustrax API for driver alerts.
-- If 3+ red alerts, calls driver using Retell AI.
+Polls Bustrax for trip/alert info and triggers Retell outbound calls for red alarms.

+## Environment Variables

+See `.env.example` for all required variables.
+Copy to `.env` and update for your deployment.

+## How to run

+1. Install requirements: `pip install -r requirements.txt`
-- Edit `.env` with your API keys.
+2. Create `.env` with your settings.

-## Endpoints

-- POST `/check-alerts` — checks alerts and triggers call if needed.
+3. Run: `python main.py`